ky-ler/moviepass/README.md

 # To Do

-- Style pages using Tailwind CSS (possibly rewrite frontend using React)
+- (Ongoing) Style pages using Tailwind CSS
-- Give user feedback when adding to/removing from list
-- Update homepage and login/logout pages -- add more information
-- Add watch list
-- Create shareable lists
+- Community lists (Upvote based?)
 - Possibly add TV Shows and Anime lists
-- Community lists (Upvote based?)